 In the end, Kitty has forgotten both, his love and his dismal lovemaking and is unswayed by his apparent transformation.

 But he leaves such an impact on-screen, that you want to see more of him - even though, he is but a 'supporting' character in Kitty's story!

-The last time I saw Massey on-screen, he had me convinced that he was a curmudgeon astronaut demon who was also a stickler for rules and suffering from loneliness and a broken heart.
+I remember watching Massey convince me he was a curmudgeon astronaut demon, who was also a stickler for rules and suffering from loneliness and a broken heart.
 The film was Netflix's Cargo.

 Prior to that, he was Arjun Mathur's long-lost lover in Made in Heaven, Ali Fazal's brother with the brains in Mirzapur, and Deepika's prickly love interest and crusader-for-justice in Chhapaak.